Zyra International

 addition to good business from the Canal, and tourism, Panama Real Estate is also a

-profitable business,
+profitable business, especially as so

-as so many people would like to move to Panama to avoid paying so
+many people would like to move to Panama to avoid paying so much tax.
+There are

 other reasons to move to Panama, as many expats say there is more